 With its charming, cobbled streets, medieval squares, and ancient buildings, Stockholm’s Old Town is one of the best-preserved medieval districts in Europe.
 For all that it is one of Stockholm’s smaller islands, you can spend hours exploring the narrow alleys that wind through the Gamla Stan neighborhood.

 Whilst Gamla Stan has certainly retained its authentic air of history, it is also one of the most popular areas for tourists and the hospitality industry here reflects that.
 You will find plenty of restaurants and cafes catering to international tastes, along with traditional Swedish cuisine.

+Gamla Stan is even more beautiful in winter, bedecked in a blanket of snow.
 If you are planning to visit for a festive vacation, then you will definitely want to check out the Christmas Market at Stortorget Square.
 Having been held here annually for over a hundred years, this is a slice of history in itself.

 The building itself is beautiful and worth the visit if you are in the area.
 Check ahead for the schedule of when the changing of the guard will take place.
 You can also explore two of the museums, the Royal Armoury and Royal Coin Cabinet, for no fee.

 On a tiny island squeezed between Gamla Stan and the mainland, close to the Royal Palace, is Parliament House, the seat of the Swedish government.
 It is a beautiful, grand building that takes up the entire west side of the island.